ivychiew/deallo-craft-house/README.md

 This project was built With:
 PHP | MySQL

-*User Login & Registration
+1.User Login & Registration
-*Shopping Cart
+2.Shopping Cart
-*Paypal Transaction
+3.Paypal Transaction
-*Adding your own items for sell
+4.Adding your own items for sell
-*Search
+5.Search
-*Edit profile and Password
+6.Edit profile and Password

 Deallo Craft House is a project created for SWE30010: Development Project 2.
 This project aims to create a workable e-commerce platform for handcrafters to buy and sell products with the help of online transactions and delivery.
 The development of this project uses PHP and MySQL.
 To provide convenience and ease of communication, all updates must be accompanied with a message on the progress done.